Cover of Siddhartha

 Hermann Hesse's lyrical tale of a young Brahmin's quest for enlightenment bridges Eastern philosophy and Western narrative tradition, earning lasting readership across cultures.
 Awarded the Nobel Prize in 1946, Hesse became a countercultural icon in the 1960s, with Siddhartha serving as a touchstone for readers drawn to spiritual seeking beyond institutional religion.

-Written during the post-First World War period of intense spiritual questioning in Europe, Siddhartha reflects the widespread disenchantment with Western materialism and the growing fascination with Indian and Buddhist thought.
+Emerging during the post-First World War period of intense spiritual questioning in Europe, Siddhartha reflects the widespread disenchantment with Western materialism and the growing fascination with Indian and Buddhist thought.
 The novel's meditative prose and rejection of dogmatic paths resonated powerfully with successive generations searching for meaning outside conventional frameworks.

 1922: Modernism's Annus Mirabilis